drojaazu/suddendesu/README.md

 ### large-image

+Useful for large, non-screenshot images (such as scans or photos).

 # Contributing

 We welcome original articles that relate to the site's topics: digital archaeology, software and game disassemblies and analysis, emulation, data preservation, Japanese gaming culture and history, and so on.
 Please create a new entry as outlined above and submit a PR for review.